grueneschweiz/mailchimpservice/readme.md

 1. Start docker
 1. Clone this repo `git clone https://github.com/grueneschweiz/mailchimpservice.git`
 1. `cd` into the folder containing the repo
-1. Execute `docker-compose run wsapp_mailchimp composer install` and have a ☕️ while it installs.
+1. Execute `docker compose run app composer install` and have a ☕️ while it installs.
-1. Execute `docker-compose run wsapp_mailchimp sh -c 'cp .env.example .env && php artisan key:generate'` to generate the app secrets.
+1. Execute `docker compose run app sh -c 'cp .env.example .env && php artisan key:generate'` to generate the app secrets.
-1. Execute `docker-compose up -d` to start up the stack.
+1. Execute `docker compose up -d` to start up the stack.
 The first time you run this command, it will take a minute or two.
 Subsequent calls will be much faster.
 1. After a few seconds: Visit [localhost:9001](http://localhost:9001).
 If you get a connection error, wait 30 seconds then try again.

 ### Docker Cheat Sheet

-- Install: `docker-compose run wsapp_mailchimp composer install`
+- Install: `docker compose run app composer install`
-- Start up: `docker-compose up -d`
+- Start up: `docker compose up -d`
-- Shut down: `docker-compose down`
+- Shut down: `docker compose down`
 - Execute Laravel CLI commands (enter container): `docker exec -it wsapp_mailchimp bash` use `exit` to escape the container.
-- Add dependency using composer: `docker-compose un wsapp_mailchimp composer require DEPENDENCY`
+- Add dependency using composer: `docker compose run app composer require DEPENDENCY`

 ### Testing
 In the main folder run `php vendor/phpunit/phpunit/phpunit tests` to run the tests locally.